 Connecting diaspora communities worldwide.

-We work with palace elders, community historians, and artists to collect, document, and bring Yoruba royal stories to life through modern technology and community-driven research.
+We work with palace elders, community historians, artists, and custodians of tradition to collect, document, and bring Yoruba royal stories to life through modern technology and community-driven research.

 To build a space, both physical and digital, where Yoruba people can see themselves, know their history, and carry it forward with pride.
 A home for remembrance and renewal.